Rash on Neck: Natural Treatment from Home

 Take a Cool Oatmeal Bath

-A cool oatmeal bath may also help to relieve a rash on the neck.
-The cool water will feel wonderful on your neck, and adding a cup or so of oatmeal to the bath should help relieve some of the itching and discomfort you are experiencing from the rash.
-Be sure to soak in the oatmeal bath for about 20 minutes.
-You can do this a couple of times a day to soothe the area and relieve some of the uncomfortable symptoms you are dealing with as a result of the neck rash.
+You might find that taking a soothing oatmeal bath can also provide relief for a rash on your neck.
+The cool water will feel nice on your neck, and if you add about a cup of oatmeal to the bath, it should help soothe some of the itching and discomfort caused by the rash.
+Make sure you spend around 20 minutes soaking in the oatmeal bath.
+You can try doing this a few times per day to help calm the affected area and lessen some of the discomfort the neck rash is causing.

 Drink Plenty of Water